Have any questions? Fill out our contact form below and we’ll be in touch with you shortly.

 The intrauterine device, or IUD, is a form of contraception in which a T-shaped frame is inserted into your uterus.
 The hormonal IUD is made of plastic and releases the hormone progestin to prevent pregnancy.
 The non-hormonal IUD is made of plastic and copper.
 The copper is released in small amounts to disrupt the process of conception.
 Northbridge Medical Centre can assist with the insertion and removal of the hormonal intrauterine device (IUD), and in the removal of non-hormonal or copper intrauterine device (IUD).

-The Mirena, or hormonal IUD, is inserted inside the uterus by a trained doctor.
+Hormonal IUD, is inserted inside the uterus by a trained doctor.
 Your doctor will use a speculum to ensure access to the uterine cavity.
-Once the cervical canal and uterine cavity are aligned and the depth is measured, your doctor will fold the Mirena’s arms and insert the device using an applicator tube.
+Once the cervical canal and uterine cavity are aligned and the depth is measured, your doctor will fold the Hormonal IUD arms and insert the device using an applicator tube.
 There should be a fine nylon string that comes out through the cervix when properly inserted.
 Your doctor will trim the string should it be too long.

-Mirena IUD devices can remain for up to five years.
-If the Mirena is being removed, your doctor will use forceps to grasp at the strings and gently pull.
+The device can remain for up to five years.
+If the device is being removed, your doctor will use forceps to grasp at the strings and gently pull.